How to do a Thorough Deep Clean Before Moving In

-- Sanitise light switches, door handles and taps.
+- Sanitise light switches, door handles, and taps.

 Clean places that you will not clean again for a while

 Once the kitchen and bathroom are completely clean, you can make a start on the rest of the house.
-It's a good idea to begin by making sure that you clean areas that may not be freshened up again for a while, such as an attic, the basement, inside cupboards, behind radiators and along picture rails.
+It's a good idea to begin by making sure that you clean areas that may not be freshened up again for a while, such as an attic, the basement, inside cupboards, behind radiators, and along picture rails.
 As you clean, remember the ‘start at the top of the room rule’!

 Remove dirt and germs from surfaces in your new home

 Once you have cleaned a room, you can start moving furniture to where it needs to be.
-When all of the cleaning is finished, and your furniture is in place, you can start to settle into your new space.
+When all of the cleanings is finished, and your furniture is in place, you can start to settle into your new space.